A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

 ### Trouble at the Rusty Dragon (10-20xp, RP encounter)

-  - 10xp for helping getting rid of Lonjiku, 20xp for doing so peacefully.
+  - 10xp for helping get rid of Lonjiku, 20xp for doing so peacefully.

 ### Monster in the closet (40xp, trivial threat, mainly RP encounter)